 - Photos – the images you want to be used in the design

-- Photos imported from your blog post
+- Site Photos – select images imported directly from your blog post

 Once done click on Create Images in Tailwind Create and it will start creating some designs for you.